-The results of this study and conclusions drawn are presented in detail in Chapters 2.0 through 6.0 of this report.
+The results of this study and conclusions drawn are presented in detail in Chapters 2.0 through 8.0 of this report.
 The following sections summarize each of the study's findings, which are followed by related major recommendations.
 Commendations are also noted in those instances in which the Commonwealth already has procedures, programs, and policies in place that respond to findings.
 Selected best practices are described at the end of this chapter.
-These best practices expand on the findings and recommendations that are marked with an asterisk ().
+These best practices chapter that follows expand on the list of possible policy options.

-7.1 Findings for M/WBE Utilization and Availability
+9.1 Findings for M/WBE Utilization and Availability

-FINDING 7-1: Historical M/WBE Prime Utilization
+FINDING 9-1: Historical M/WBE Prime Utilization